bubl-ai/bubl-ai.github.io/_posts/2024-02-12-Simple-Dockerfile-for-Dev-Purposes.md

 ```

 You can use it in VSCode to seamlessly develop your code within the container.
 This is assuming that you already have Docker and VSCode installed, and that you set your GitHub ssh key in `~/.ssh/id_ed25519`.
-If you don't have this, feel free to check [this previous blog post](https://bubl-ai.com/posts/Raspberry-Pi-Setup/) and jumpt yo the GitHub section.
+If you don't have this, feel free to check [this previous blog post](https://bubl-ai.com/posts/Raspberry-Pi-Setup/) and jump to the GitHub section.

 The only thing missing is to build your image and run your container.
 This is done very easily by executing the next commands.
 ```bash